developerleomoraes/developerleomoraes/README.md

 ## Hey! l´m Leonardo Moraes!

--  Currently working as an architect but, with the dream of working with technology
 -  Studying Computer Science - PUC Minas - 3º Período
 -  Studying HTML, CSS, Java Script, Python and MySQL
 -  Currently working as a tech assistant and looking for an opportunity as a front-end developer!